Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/microsoft-365-ip-web-service.md

 Estos parámetros son comunes a todos los métodos de servicio web:

-- **format=\<JSON \| CSV\>** —De forma predeterminada, el formato de los datos devueltos es JSON.
-Use este parámetro opcional para devolver los datos en formato de valores separados por comas (CSV).
+- **format=\<JSON \| CSV\>** —By default, the returned data format is JSON.
+Use this optional parameter to return the data in comma-separated values (CSV) format.
-- **ClientRequestId=\<guid\>** —Un GUID necesario que se genera para la asociación de clientes.
-Debe generar un GUID para cada equipo que llama al servicio web.
-No use los GUID que se muestran en los ejemplos siguientes, porque el servicio web podría bloquearlos en el futuro.
-El formato de GUID es _xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx_, donde x representa un número hexadecimal.
+- **ClientRequestId=\<guid\>** —A required GUID that you generate for client association.
+Generate a unique GUID for each machine that calls the web service (the scripts included on this page generate a GUID for you).
+Do not use the GUIDs shown in the following examples because they might be blocked by the web service in the future.
+GUID format is _xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx_, where x represents a hexadecimal number.

   Para generar un GUID, puede usar el comando de PowerShell [New-GUID](/powershell/module/microsoft.powershell.utility/new-guid) o usar un servicio en línea como el [Generador GUID en línea](https://www.guidgenerator.com/).